Updated: March 14, 2020

 Most potato varieties are determinate.
 The plants will only grow to a certain size and will only grow up to a certain amount of potatoes.
 It also doesn’t make sense to leave them in the ground past their point of full maturity because they won’t set any more potatoes.

 Other potato varieties are indeterminate.
 This means the plants will continue to grow and set potatoes as long as there is time and there is more growing medium (usually dirt).
 Potato growers typically leave indeterminate varieties in the ground longer and mound them because they will receive a bigger yield if they do.

 Now that we are clear on the basic potato characteristics, here are three general purpose heirloom seed potatoes that many people enjoy growing in their backyard:

-2. German Butterball – GB has russet skin, yellow flesh and a long storage life.
+2. German Butterball – GB is an indeterminate variety with a russet skin, yellow flesh and a long storage life.
 Many claim it as their all-time favorite potato.
 It took first place in the Rodale Organic Gardening “Taste Off” and, like Irish Cobbler, it’s a general purpose potato that’s great roasted, fried or mashed.

 Do you have an heirloom seed potato that you plant in your garden every year?
 Let us know what it is by commenting below.

 Suburban Hobby Farmer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.